Last Updated on

 The problem was that there was little to no scientific studies that looked into this.
 Therefore it is hard for an athlete to make their own mind up.

 All the information that they were receiving was anecdotal, and abstaining from sex would hardly negatively affect their performance so why risk it?

 This became something of a placebo effect.
 Because the athlete had been told that abstaining from sex would lead to improved performance.
 They then attributed any success to the abstinence.

 If they performed badly, they didn’t immediately blame the lack of sexual intercourse, they blamed something else.
 Once you’re in this mindset it is difficult to step away from it, and suddenly it’s a tradition.

 Recently there have been quite a few scientific studies that have looked at whether sex affects exercise performance.

 A 2000 study looked at fifteen high-level male athletes who were subjected to a cycle ergometer test (basically an exercise bike) .

 The study compared their performance on a day where they had not had sex and their performance on a day that they had.

 The study found that sexual activity had no effect (positive or negative) on performance.

-A meta analysis on the subject was carried out in 2016.
-The study found that so long as sex was not undertaken 2 hours before a training session, it could actually be beneficial! .
+A meta-analysis on the subject was carried out in 2016.
+The study found that so long as the sex was not undertaken 2 hours before a training session, it could actually be beneficial! .